Spajderix/tinyproto/README.md

 `pre_loop`, `post_loop`, `loop_pass` and `transmission_received` can be overridden with a connection subclass to define the behavior of the connection within certain actions.
 In addition, 2 methods of this class can be used to either transmit message or directly receive message without waiting for connection loop to catch it.

 `transmit` will take any message of size up to almost 4GB and send it to the other end of the connection.
 In a same way `receive` will wait for a transmission from the other end, of any size of up to almost 4GB, and return it as soon as entire message is received.
+It is unsafe to use `transmit` and `receive` outside of connection thread.

 What happens within the connection ( upon running transmit, or receive ) is first the overall size of the message is calculated.
 After the size is known, the sending end of the connection will send 4 byte size message, informing receiving end of how much data will be coming down the socket.
 Once the receiving end is ok with the size of the message, it will send one byte OK message.
 After the sending end received the OK message, it will start transmitting the message, and the receiving end will try to receive.
 If the socket won't send the message in full ( for any reason, turns out sockets are weirdos ), the sending end will retry sending the missing part, and receiving end will try to get data from a socket in a loop until entire message is received.